The Garden Grazer

 5 stars

 I tried this recipe tonight!
-I used cows milk and honey instead of maple syrup (gotta use what you have on hand!) and added about a tbs of butter for the fat absorption aspect.
+I used cow's milk and honey instead of maple syrup (have to use what you have on hand!) and added about a tablespoon of butter for the fat absorption aspect.
 It’s delicious!
 I bet if I had cardamom on hand it would basically taste like chai!

 Reply